obiMadu/ipc3-stage-2/README.md

 ### 5.1 Environment Variables

-To run the API via Docker Compose, remember to set the following environment variables on your compose file:
+To run the API locally or via Docker Compose, remember to set the following environment variables.
+If working locally you can create a `.env` file with a `key:value` format containing the variables below and their values, the program will automatically pick those up at run time.
+On Docker, set these variables on your Compose file, the `docker-compose.yml` in the project source has good examples.

 - `POSTGRES_DSN`: The DSN string for the PosgreSQL database connection.
+It's of the format `"host=localhost port=5432 user=postgres password=password dbname=users sslmode=disable"`.

+`!important:` When setting environment variables on your Docker Compose file, do NOT enclose the variable values in quotes, EVEN IF said value contains spaces.
+Docker Compose will add the quotes as part of your string, causing confusion for the program.

 ### 5.2 Docker Compose Setup